WGBH-MLA/AAPB2/app/views/special_collections/backstory.md

 ## Background

 <em>BackStory</em>, produced by Virginia Humanities, began in 2008 as a monthly public radio series and podcast with hosts Ed Ayers, Peter Onuf, and Brian Balogh.
-By 2012, the series expanded to a weekly, national format, and in 2017 expanded further to include hosts Joanne Freeman and Nathan Connolly, as Peter Onuf transitioned to a contributor role.
-BackStory wrapped production in July of 2020.
+By 2012, the series expanded to a weekly, national format, and in 2017 expanded further to include hosts Joanne Freeman and Nathan Connolly, as Peter Onuf transitioned to a contributor role. <em>BackStory</em> wrapped production in July of 2020.

-BackStory contributed episodes to the American Archive of Public Broadcasting (AAPB) in 2019.
+<em>BackStory</em> contributed episodes to the American Archive of Public Broadcasting (AAPB) in 2019.

 ## Featured